 Marking and grading

-Since 2015, reports from AQA examiners indicate significant convergence between examiners during marking and very few scripts (less than 1%) sent back to be remarked were awarded a different grade.
+Since 2015, reports from AQA examiners indicate significant convergence between examiners during marking and very few scripts sent back to be remarked were awarded a different grade.

 It is commonly said that it is more difficult for a student to get high grades in Philosophy than in RS.
-Recent studies on the data confirm this.
 Two things in particular are worth noting to put this information in context:

 - There is a conversion from the marks awarded to the grade awarded.
 While the AQA is in charge of the marking process, it is Ofqual who set the grade boundaries for A and E grades.
-They have expressed unwillingness to change current grade boundaries for philosophy.
+It is they, and not the AQA, who have expressed unwillingness to change current grade boundaries for philosophy.

 ALP support and resources